dfinity/sdk/docs/concepts/pull-dependencies.md

 The interoperability of canisters on the Internet Computer (IC) is an important feature.

-`dfx` provides a consistent developer workflow for integrating thrid party canisters.
+`dfx` provides a consistent developer workflow for integrating thrid-party canisters.

 A service provider attaches [necessary metadata](canister-metadata.md) to the canister wasm.

 A service consumer then can pull dependencies directly from the IC mainnet and easily deploy them on a local replica.

-This document describes the consumer workflow and explains what happens behind the scene.
+This document describes the consumer workflow and explains what happens behind the scenes.

 ## Workflow